kimyen/kimyen.github.io-old/_posts/2018-05-15-synapser-build-and-deploy-system.md

 1. `master` branch: keeping track of the latest released version.
 2. `develop` branch: keeping track of the latest development work.
 3. release-candidate branches: keeping track of each to-be-validated version.
+Each release candidate branch branches off of `develop` branch when we are ready to build a to-be-validated version and push artifacts to `staging-ran`.
+It will be merged back to `master` and `develop` branches when the version is released to `ran`.

 #### Github Tags